-The online learning industry is huge and it’s only going to get bigger which presents a great opportunity to anyone interested in turning their knowledge/passion into a profitable online course.
+Online learning is already a $250 billion industry and is expected to cross $1 trillion by 2027.
+Therefore, it is a great opportunity for anyone interested in turning their knowledge/passion into a profitable online course.

-There are so many online programs that teach you how to create and sell an online course and Digital Course Academy (DCA) has to be the most popular one.
+There are so many online programs that teach you how to create and sell an online course.
+However, Amy Porterfield’s Digital Course Academy (DCA) has to be the most popular one.

-I receive a lot of questions from other creators about the course and a lot of them ask for advice around whether DCA is the right program for them or not.
+I receive questions from many creators about the course, and a lot of them ask for advice around whether it is right for them or not.

-That’s why I decided to create this ultimate review of the Digital Course Academy where I’ll take an in-depth look at every aspect of this program and help you make a decision.
+That’s why I decided to create this ultimate Digital Course Academy review, where I’ll take an in-depth look at every aspect of this program and help you make a decision.

 Let’s get started.

-The program breaks down the entire process of creating and selling online courses into tiny, manageable steps which helps students achieve small wins consistently.
+The program breaks down the entire process of creating and selling digital courses into tiny, manageable steps that consistently help students achieve small wins.

 The modules cover topics like how to validate your course idea and create high-quality course content.
-Moreover, you will learn how to launch a course through live and evergreen webinar launches.
+Moreover, you will learn how to sell digital courses through live and evergreen webinars.

-Here’s an overview of what the program includes:
+Here’s an overview of what the course includes:

-- 7 Implementation Modules showing you everything you need to do to turn you expertise into a profitable digital course.
+- 7 Implementation Modules showing you everything you need to do to turn your expertise into a profitable digital course

-- The Webinar Fill-Up Formula to make sure they never deliver to an empty room again, and instead get a packed house full of perfectly-targeted, “ready to buy” prospects.
+- The Webinar Fill-Up Formula to make sure you never deliver to an empty room again and instead get a packed house full of targeted prospects

-- Next-level email marketing, sales page, Facebook ad, and social media strategies to amplify their results and get up to 3x the enrollments.
+- Next-level email marketing, sales page, Facebook ad, and social media strategies to amplify your results and get up to 3x the enrollments

 Digital Course Academy takes an extremely hands-on approach to training and is packed with practical exercises, templates, and detailed tutorials.

-Let’s take a deep dive into the course contents and bonuses offered by the Digital Course Academy.
+Let’s take a deep dive into the course contents and bonuses offered.